-CARRIAGEWAY IMPROVEMENTS ON A85 BETWEEN CRIEFF AND COMRIE
+CARRIAGEWAY IMPROVEMENTS ON A85 COMRIE

 April 29, 2025

-• Road closure with hourly amnesties west of Ross Bridge
+• Road closure with hourly amnesties

-Works will start at 7pm on Monday 12 May and are due to be completed by 5am on the morning of Tuesday 20 May.
+Works will start at 7pm on Sunday 18 May and are due to be completed by 5am on the morning of Tuesday 20 May.

-Operatives will then move onto the location west of Ross Bridge from 7pm on Sunday 18 May where an overnight road closure will be in place.
 During the two-night closure, amnesties will be offered at 8pm, 9pm, 10pm, 11pm, midnight, 1am, 2am, 3am and 4am to escort waiting vehicles safely through the site under a 10mph convoy.

 The road will be open as normal from 5am each day to keep disruption to a minimum, with a speed restriction of 30mph in place as traffic will be running over a temporary road surface.